getnamingo/registrar/README.md

 ### Installation

-**Minimum requirement:** a VPS running Ubuntu 22.04 or 24.04, with at least 1 CPU core, 2 GB RAM, and 10 GB hard drive space.
+**Minimum requirement:** a VPS running Ubuntu 22.04 / 24.04 or Debian 12 / 13, with at least 1 CPU core, 2 GB RAM, and 10 GB hard drive space.

 To get started, copy the command below and paste it into your server terminal: